Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADApplicationPolicy.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -Id
-Specifies the ID of the application.
+The ID of the application for which you need to retrieve the policy

 ```yaml
 Type: String